kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/projects/patientfinder/README.md

 # Change log

+# 2025-07-16
+* removed usage for multilingualEntries and replaces with multilinguals
+* removed unnecessary static type from encounter

 # 2025-07-08
 * moved orgUnit from serviceProvider to extension
 * exported medication.observationBegin and End to the new MedicationRequest extension